 As it turns out, your horse is extremely unlikely to have a true problem with his thyroid gland, but there are still reasons to use thyroid hormone.
 But there’s never any reason to use it willy-nilly, and horses shouldn’t need to be on the stuff long-term.
-Fortunately, given the amount of thyroid hormone that’s sold, there doesn’t seem to be a lot of problems that come from giving horses extra thyroid hormone, but I hope you’d agree that there’s no point in giving a horse medicine if he doesn’t need medicine.
+Fortunately, based on the amount of thyroid hormone that’s sold for what-would-seem-to-be-somewhat curious reasons, there doesn’t seem to be a lot of problems that come from giving horses extra thyroid hormone, but I hope you’d agree that there’s no point in giving a horse medicine if he doesn’t need medicine.

 Thanks to my friend Dr. Philip Johnson, equine endocrinology expert and Professor of Equine Medicine at the University of MIssouri College of Veterinary Medicine, for taking the time to look over this article before I published it and make sure that I didn’t say anything I would regret later, medicine-wise.

 * Hormones are products of cells that circulates in body fluids, especially in the bloodstream.
 They usually stimulate other cells to make something.
 Those other cells are usually in different parts of the body fro where the hormones are produced.